What goes in your bin, box or bag?

 - Fruit and vegetables, including peelings

-The following flattened cardboard items (with packaging tape removed) can go in the brown bag:
+The following flattened cardboard (with packaging tape removed) and brown paper items can go in the brown bag:

 - Corrugated cardboard